velartrill/velartrill.github.io/orig/kestrel.md

 That's right, darling.
 I really *could* shoot you where you stand and walk out of here a free woman.

-Evidently drawing the same conclusion, the woman nods.
+Evidently drawing the same conclusion, the woman clears her throat.
 "I'll… take you to her.
 Ma'am."

 I don't bother to let the guards announce me this time, throwing open the doors to Silverdawn's office myself and striding in, hands in my pockets, smoke curling from my lips.
 Wagbeak looks up tiredly from her desk, pen twitching in her fingers.
 It's always odd seeing someone of her upbringing doing her own writing.